shreyassp25/VAC-WEBPAGE/README.md

 # VAC-WEBPAGE
-day 1 : learnt about git and github push and pull
+day 1 :
+* Learnt about git and github
+* Push and pull
+* Started using codepen
+* Editted a portfolio website by github cloning on vscode